konnected-io/konnected-esphome/README.md

 A unique name for this device.
 If you have multiple Konnected panels, choose a different name for each.
 The name can only include lowercase letters, numbers, and hyphens.

 #### `friendly_name`
-A more friendly looking name, for example "Alarm Panel" used as a prefix on some of the sensors. i.e. "Alarm Panel IP Address".
-If you have multiple Konnected devices, choose a different friendly name for each.
+A human-readable name, for example "Alarm Panel", used to identify the device in Home Assistant front-end.
+If you have multiple Konnected devices, it's recommended to set a different friendly name for each.

 #### `sensor_debounce_time`
 Sensors use a [debouncing](https://esphome.io/components/binary_sensor/gpio.html#debouncing-values) filter to prevent transient sensor state changes or flickers from triggering a false sensor event.
 Default: `200ms`